FAQs on Settlement Intelligence AI Demand Letters

 If you do not have all of the records and bills you are not ready to write a demand letter.
 The Settlement Intelligence platform cannot help you and your clients if you are engaged in this practice.

-Question: Can you provide me a sample demand?
+Question: "Can you provide me a sample demand?"

-Answer: No. Instead, we provide lawyers and their law firm Zoom meetings to view the platform and ask questions about how staff will enter information, then demonstrate a sample of the demand that is generated as a result of the input.
+Answer: No. Instead, we provide lawyers and their law firm a live preview to view the platform and ask questions about how staff will enter information, then demonstrate a sample of the demand that is generated as a result of the input.
 Part of this is that demand letters generated by the Settlement Intelligence platform contains intellectual property that cannot be used outside the platform.
 The Economic Espionage Act of 1996 (EEA), 18 U.S.C. § 1832(a)(1)-(2) prohibits intellectual property theft or the “carrying away” of this information from use of Settlement Intelligence platform to gain such information for a non-permitted or unlicensed use outside the platform.
 To use this licensed material requires a contract agreeing to the terms of use.

 There is a separate issue; every demand letter is different based upon case facts.
 AI controls the demand data requested of the person writing the demand, based upon the law firm’s entries, and collects data about the factors in the case (to help us better understand claim value of the claim factors.).
 The resulting demand letter will differ considerably based upon the data you enter.
 So, the demand format can vary significantly based upon the data entered into Settlement Intelligence.
 For this reason, a sample will not demonstrate how your demand letter should look like for a particular case.

-Question: Do you go through the medical records and billing?
+Question: "Do you go through the medical records and billing?"

-Question: If your Settlement Intelligence requires me or my staff to input data from the medical records - records that will be provided to the insurance adjuster when making the demand - the adjuster will already have all the data that they need.
-So, to be sure I understand, the value proposition for your platform is that it speeds up the process for adjusters to input data into their own system, which should result in faster settlement?
+Question: "If Settlement Intelligence requires me or my staff to input data from the medical records - records that will be provided to the insurance adjuster when making the demand - the adjuster will already have all the data that they need.
+So, to be sure I understand, the value proposition for your platform is that it speeds up the process for adjusters to input data into their own system, which should result in faster settlement?"

 1. In the only non-protected research we are aware of into adjuster entry accuracy in insurance claim software for “value drivers” in auto cases, the result is that 0% of cases were accurately entered by adjusters across a large insurer.
 That’s right, 0% of cases were entered correctly with all injuries, symptoms, and treatment factors of value in their own claim evaluation software.